You Don’t Always Have to Feel Exhausted

 What Is Sleep Apnea?

-3. Your Tongue Position: your tongue might be tied or might be resting in a position that blocks your airway.
+3. Your Tongue Position: Your tongue might be tied or might be resting in a position that blocks your airway.

 4. Or all of the above

-The Effects Of Sleep Apnea
+The Effects Of Sleep Apnea on Your Health

 All across America, there are people suffering from sleep apnea, and most of them have no idea.
-Children can experience sleep apnea too, and the effects can be even more damaging because their brains and bodies are still growing and developing.
+Children can experience sleep apnea, too, and the effects can be even more damaging because their brains and bodies are still growing and developing.

 With sleep apnea, you experience:

-• reduced levels of oxygen in your brain
+• Reduced levels of oxygen in your brain

-• excessive sleepiness
+• Excessive sleepiness

-• depression
+• Depression

-• chronic fatigue
+• Chronic fatigue

-• diminished reflexes and difficulty learning or remembering things
+• Diminished reflexes and difficulty learning or remembering things

-• significantly reduced performance at school or work
+• Significantly reduced performance at school or work

 If your oxygen reaches very low levels, sleep apnea can also lead to heart irregularities and high blood pressure, putting you at risk for hypertension, diabetes, or a stroke.